Home | Pruitt-Pruiett | Sweny | Brown | Turner | Climer | Hawker | Parker | Seal-Seals | Memory Lane | Memories

 In 1924 William Ellis Pruiett received a letter from W. M. Tredway, a Chatham, Va. attorney, in which he discussed the various spellings of the family name.
 In his letter to the attorney, William Pruiett had spelled his name "Pruiett" and the attorney responded that he could not find that spelling in any of the family records he found.
 Despite this, William Ellis Pruiett decided the family would continue to use the name Pruiett.
 William's father, Acy Pruiett, died in 1924.
 On his death certificate the name was spelled Pruiett, although in a couple of places the "i" was inserted as a correction.

-Samuel Pruitt - Our First Pruitt Ancestor
+Samuel Pruitt - Our Earliest Confirmed Pruitt Patrilineal Ancestor

-Our first confirmed Pruiett ancestor was Samuel Pruitt who was born around 1700.
-Some sources give Samuel Pruitt's birth year as 1684 (perhaps an extrapolation of his birth year based on the false belief that his first son, Samuel, Jr., was born in 1705).
-Most sources, however, indicate that he was born on April 4, 1700 in Prince George's Co., Md.
-We have not seen a primary record that confirms the date and place of Samuel Pruitt's birth (however, see below for a possible birth record).
-At this time, the names of the parents of Samuel Pruitt are not known.
+Until a few years ago, our earliest confirmed Pruitt ancestor was Samuel Pruitt who was believed to have been born around 1700.
+Some sources have given Samuel's birth year as 1684 (perhaps an extrapolation of his birth year based on the false belief, propagated in a DAR application, that his first son, Samuel, Jr., was born in 1705).
+Other sources have indicated that he was born on April 4, 1700 in Prince George's Co., Md.
+We have not seen a primary record that confirms that date or place of birth for Samuel Pruitt.
+Identifying the parents of Samuel Pruitt has also been difficult.
 Some sources indicate his father was John Pruitt who was born in England in 1658 and his mother was Sarah Lessene who was born in England in 1662.
 Other sources indicate that John Pruitt and Sarah Lessene were born in Virginia, even that John Pruitt was born on Tangier Island.
-The Tangier Island connection is highly doubtful since the first confirmed settlement of Tangier Island was by Joseph Crockett and his family in 1778 and the first Pruitt to inhabit Tangier Island arrived in the late 1700s.
+The Tangier Island connection is highly problematic since the first confirmed settlement of Tangier Island was by Joseph Crockett and his family in 1778 and the first Pruitt to inhabit Tangier Island arrived in the late 1700s.
 However, we have no historical evidence that John Pruitt and Sarah Lessene were Samuel Pruitt's parents, let alone that Thomas Prewitt (The Immigrant) who is frequently named as the father of John Pruitt, was his grandfather.
 For a more thorough discussion of Thomas Prewitt, see The Mythology of Thomas Prewitt (The Immigrant).
-There were several Pruitt families in Virginia in the late 1600s and it is not clear how to sort out the various relationships, although we are making some progress using Y-DNA analysis.

 The Pruitts of Maryland